Jack Walker: Legacy

 Before his death, Walker had put in place a family trust structure to own his various business interests, including the club.
 Blackburn Rovers were sold by the Jack Walker settlement in November 2010 to Venky's.

 In September 2001, the Jack Walker Memorial garden was unveiled at the Blackburn End of Ewood Park.
 Standing in the middle is a statue of Walker.
 A road near Ewood Park was named "Jack Walker Way" in his honour.

-In 2011 former Rovers player Fred Pickering spoke highly of Walker but criticised relatives.
+In 2011, former Rovers player Fred Pickering spoke highly of Walker but criticised relatives.
 "The big shame is what his family have done since (Walker's death), because they haven't given the club much for the last six years or so."

-Also speaking in 2011 Tony Parkes attacked the Jack Walker trust.
+Also speaking in 2011, Tony Parkes attacked the Jack Walker trust.
 "There are three groups of people to blame for the situation the club are in - the manager, Venky's and the Walker Trust.
 It has to be remembered the Walker Trust were the people who brought them [Venky's] in.
 They wanted to get out and were taking anyone's money to do that.
 All three have a lot to answer for."

-In 2015 former Liberal Democrats leader and Rovers fan Tim Farron publicly criticised Walker's daughter Lynda Matthewman.
-Farron stated "Part of me is cross with Lynda.
+In 2015, former Liberal Democrat leader and Rovers fan Tim Farron publicly criticised Walker's daughter Lynda Matthewman.
+Farron stated: "Part of me is cross with Lynda.
 I have to ask did they really do due diligence on the Venky's before they sold?
 This meant everything to her dad and they've sold it to a bunch of clowns."